fommil/fpmortals/manuscript/wip.md

 #### Monkey Patching: Part 2

-Infrastructure sends a memo: "To meet the CEO's vision for this quarter, we are on a cost rationalisation and reorientation initiative.
-Therefore, we paid Google a million dollars to develop a Batch API so we can start nodes more cost effectively.
-Your bonus depends on using this new API."
+Infrastructure sends a memo:

+> To meet the CEO's vision for this quarter, we are on a cost rationalisation and
+> reorientation initiative.
+Therefore, we paid Google a million dollars to develop
+> a Batch API so we can start nodes more cost effectively.
+Your bonus depends on
+> using this new API.

 When we monkey patch, we are not limited to the original instruction set: we can introduce new ASTs.
 Rather than change our core business logic, we might decide